An Efficient Iterative Least Squares Algorithm for Large-dimensional Matrix Factor Model via Random Projection: Real Data Example

 \subsection{Multinational macroeconomic indices}

 In this section, we analyze a multinational macroeconomic index dataset collected from Organization for Economic Co-operation and Development (OECD), which contains 10 macroeconomic indices across 8 countries over 130 quarters from 1988-Q1 to 2020-Q2.
 The 8 countries are the United States, the United Kingdom, Canada, France, Germany, Norway, Australia and New Zealand.
 The indices are from 4 major groups, namely consumer price, interest rate, production, and international trade.
 For the preprocessing procedure of the dataset, we refer to \cite{Yu2021Projected} for details.

-As for the factor numbers, we take the advice $(k_{1},k_{2})=(3,4)$ by \cite{Yu2021Projected} for better illustration.
-The estimated loading matrices are shown in Table \ref{table:5} and Table \ref{Assumption 6}.
+As for the factor numbers, the RPILS-ER and $\alpha$-PCA suggest $(k_1,k_2)=(1,2)$ , while IterER suggests $(k_1,k_2)=(1,5)$, we take the advice $(k_{1},k_{2})=(3,4)$ by \cite{Yu2021Projected} for better illustration.
+The estimated loading matrices are shown in Table \ref{table:5} and Table \ref{table:6}.
 The proposed RPILS method behaves almost the same as the PE method.
 As concluded in \cite{Yu2021Projected}, the countries excluding Germany naturally divide into 3 groups, Oceania, North American and European.
 On the other hand, the macroeconomic indices divide into 4 groups, consumer price, interest rate, production and international trade, which coincide with economic interpretations.

 We also adopt a rolling prediction procedure to further investigate the practical use of different methods.
 First, we consider the change of inflation (second-order difference of the log level of the total consumer price index--CPI:Tot) of a selected country at time $t$, denoted as $y_t$.
 Let $\bx_t$ be the vector of all the other 9 indices of the selected country at time $t$, and $\Zb_t$ be the $8\times 10$ panel at time $t$, with rows corresponding to the countries and column corresponding to all macroeconomic indices.
 We predict $y_{t+1}$ by the following Auto-Regression (AR) model (Model 1) and Factor-Augmented-Auto-Regression (FAAR) models (Models 2--4), similar to the Diffusion Index forecasting by \cite{stock2002macroeconomic}.